kostelansky17/carotids/README.md

 * Localization
 * Segmentation

-For each of these segments one can find the codebase defines in particularly named sub-folder and running script in the folder carotids.
+For each of these segments one can find the codebase defines in particularly named sub-folder of the folder carotids and running script.
 The reports to each of this tasks are located in the folder reports.

 ### Implementation details
 The work is implemented primarily in Python 3.7 and PyTorch 1.6.